PubInv/PIRDS-pubinv-respiration-data-standard/PIRDS-v.0.1.md

 Finally, 32-bit signed integer is provided.
 The type of every measurement is multiplied by a decimal to allow an integer to express the acceptable range of value.
-Thus every measurement fits within 9 bytes.
+Thus every measurement fits within 12 bytes.

+Integers are stored in "Big-Endian" byte order within their 4 bytes.

 The Types are: